zilliztech/zdoc/docs/tutorials/understand-basics/schema-explained.md

 <Admonition type="info" icon="📘" title="Notes">

-Dynamic data fields may not always be the preferred method, especially when the inserted data is complex and difficult to parse.
-In such cases, consider using fixed data fields instead, especially when dynamic data fields fail to produce the expected results.
+<p>Dynamic data fields may not always be the preferred method, especially when the inserted data is complex and difficult to parse.
+In such cases, consider using fixed data fields instead, especially when dynamic data fields fail to produce the expected results.</p>

 </Admonition>